GrayACL/simple_ball_landmarking/README.md

 ## AI Usage Disclaimer

 Model design, dataset annotation, and evaluation methodology are my own work.
-Implementation was built with heavy AI assistance — I'm happy to walk through the design decisions (particularly the heatmap encoding approach above) in more detail on request.
+Implementation was built with heavy AI assistance, but happy to discuss architecture in further detail upon request.